GM 9T50 transmission: 9T 65

+Imperfections

-In December 2020, GM initiated a program to repair or replace 9T65 transmissions which were causing issues.
+In December 2020, GM initiated a program to repair or replace 9T 65 transmissions which were causing issues.
 Repairs were limited to external components only.
 The program applied to vehicles that had less than 18000 mi and had been delivered within the past 18 months.
 A recall was issued in March 2023 for certain crossover vehicles which may have a transmission that was assembled using an incorrectly sized sun gear.